ColumPaget/Alaya/README.md

 SSLClientCertificate=<type>		'required', 'sufficient' or 'required+sufficient' (See 'Client Certificates' below) SSLDHParams=<path>		Path to an openssl generated Diffie Helman parameters file.
 Path=<type>,<alias>,<path>	Path to a trusted directory outside of a chroot jail, which is made accessible as a 'virtual' directory under the top-level of the chroot.
 Currently there are two types of path 'cgi', for cgi programs, and 'files' for a standard directory made available in this way.
 (See 'VPaths' below)
+FileType=<pattern>,<settings>  Settings for files that match 'pattern'.
+See 'SETTINGS FOR FILE TYPES' below.
 Event=<type>:<match string>,<match str>,<match str>...:Script
 LogVerbose			More information in log file MaxLogSize=<max bytes>		Max log file size.
 A suffix can be used to express size, e.g.  1G, 2M, 900k.
 When max size is reached the logfile is renamed to have a '-' suffix, and a new file opened.